mindsandthings/Obsidian_Repo/2. Areas/Gallup Strengths/Strengths - 4. Intellection.md

 # Journal

+## Tue, Oct 4, 2022
+Remember feeling enthusiastic about this when indexing was presenting me with lots of new concepts, but now I feel very eh.
+I think I need a high rate of input to feed Intellection.

 ## Thu, Sep 29, 2022
 Thought a great deal recently.
 But with head feeling swollen, now don't feel inspired to.